Bad Breath Treatment in Gurgaon

 Bad breath comes from bacteria that produce foul-smelling gases called volatile sulphur compounds (VSCs).
 These bacteria live deep in gum pockets, under tongue coating, inside cavities, and around infected tooth roots.
 Your toothbrush simply cannot reach them.

-Why mouthwash makes things worse for many patients: Most mouthwashes cover the odor for 60–90 minutes.
+Why mouthwash makes things worse for many patients: Most mouthwashes cover the odor for 60 to 90 minutes.
 The alcohol in them dries out your mouth.
 Less saliva means bacteria multiply faster.
 Within two hours, the smell is back — often stronger.

 The only way to fix chronic bad breath is to remove the bacteria source.
 Not mask it.

-According to a review published in the Journal of Clinical Periodontology (2016), roughly 90% of halitosis cases originate in the mouth — primarily from the tongue coating and gum pockets.
+A review in the Journal of Clinical Periodontology (Quirynen et al., 2016) found that roughly 90% of halitosis cases originate in the mouth — primarily from tongue coating and gum pockets.
 Treating the mouth treats the problem.
+View study reference.

 Where bacteria hide